 High Temperature Heat Pumps

 - Heat pumps that achieve the high temp by “cascade” method with two pumps in series are more expensive.
 Look for a monobloc design that achieve the desired temp in one leap.
+But then it may be worth paying more to avoid the cost and disruption of having to upgrade radiators.

 Three Phase Electricity